 - The team leader must submit a letter of acknowledgment from their administrative supervisor, department chair, and/or Extension Director to participate in the Impact Collaborative

 What is the Food Systems Impact Collaborative selection process and expected time commitment?

 The selection process is a capacity-assessment process.
 We are not judging if your idea is “good enough” but want to be sure a project team has institutional buy-in and that eXtension mobilizes appropriate key informants and other support resources.

-- Applicants are strongly encouraged to attend an eXtension Designathon One
+- Applicants are strongly encouraged to attend an eXtension Designathon One event.

 How can I learn more about the Food Systems Impact Collaborative?